 My Shot at Epilepsy

-Miguel Cervantes, star of the Chicago production of Hamilton, knows all-too-well how devastating epilepsy can be.
-His daughter Adelaide was diagnosed with infantile spasms, a particularly severe form of pediatric epilepsy, at just nine months old, two months after she had her first seizure.
-After fighting against seizures for 3 years, Adelaide passed away in October 2019 from an unknown neuro-degenerative condition.
+Miguel Cervantes, star of the Chicago production of Hamilton, knows all too well how devastating epilepsy can be.
+His daughter Adelaide was diagnosed with infantile spasms, a particularly severe form of pediatric epilepsy, at just nine months old.
+After fighting against seizures for three years, Adelaide passed away in October 2019 from an unknown neurodegenerative condition.

-Miguel and his wife, CURE Board Member and epilepsy advocate Kelly Cervantes, are committed to raising awareness about this complex condition and supporting cutting-edge research through fundraising.
-They battle epilepsy with unrelenting determination not just in the name of their daughter, but for the 65 million people worldwide who live with this disease and its often devastating consequences.
+Miguel and his wife, CURE Epilepsy board member and advocate Kelly Cervantes, are committed to raising awareness about this complex condition and supporting cutting-edge research through fundraising.
+They battle epilepsy with unrelenting determination not just in the name of their daughter, but for the 65 million people worldwide who live with epilepsy and its often devastating consequences.

 Adelaide was the beautiful, feisty daughter of Miguel and Kelly Cervantes.
 She spent nearly her entire life battling seizures after missing some traditional milestones as a baby.
 Her first seizure happened when she was just 7 months old.
 At 9 months old, Adelaide was diagnosed with Infantile Spasms.

 Her incredible spirit, undeniable charm, and lasting impact on those around her will always live on.